MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

 7. Include the content type: Paste the value you saved in step 4.

 8. Enter your new value.
-This is the secret you generated for the Service Principal.
+This is the secret you generated for the service principal.

 9. Select the **Create** button at the bottom of the page.